NixOS/rfcs/rfcs/0145-doc-strings.md

 This RFC is a significant change to the existing documentation convention but allows to distinguish between regular comments and doc comments.
 This is important because arbitrary code comments should not end up in generated documentation.

-### Doc-comments always document / relate to an expression.
+### Doc-comments always document / relate to an expression

 In detail: `##` relates to the next AST-Node.
 However technical details for tracking names and aliases is not part of this document.

 > Vision: Implement a custom evaluator that specializes in tracking references of doc-comments within the nix expression tree.
 This is however a technical concrete solution that may be build after this rfc is accepted.